 Mr. Nissim graduated in January 2013 cum laude from the NYU Stern School of Business with a B.S. in finance and economics.
 He was an active member of the NYU Stern Real Estate Group and the NYU Quantitative Finance Society, and completed an award-winning presentation on international business strategies while at NYU.

-Jonathan Sessa is an Associate at Emet.
+Jonathan Sessa is a Vice President at Emet.
 Mr. Sessa joined Emet in May 2019.
 His primary responsibilities include participating in transaction sourcing and underwriting, development of exit strategies, market research, and assisting with the firm’s asset management and reporting functions.

 Prior to joining Emet, Mr. Sessa was an associate at Weaver Street Partners, a New York-based private equity real estate fund dedicated to multifamily housing investments.
 During his tenure at Weaver Street, Mr. Sessa focused on all aspects of acquisitions, including deal sourcing, underwriting, and capital raising.
 Before joining Weaver Street, Mr. Sessa was a senior associate in the Financial Markets – Real Estate group at PwC, where he led asset-level due diligence efforts and contributed to the issuance of more than $10 billion in CMBS transactions.

 Mr. Sessa graduated magna cum laude in May 2012 from Boston College with a B.S. in accounting and received his M.S. in accounting from Boston College in May 2013.
 Mr. Sessa is a CFA® charterholder and also a licensed CPA in the state of New York.

 Bonnie Halbfinger is an Administrative Associate at Emet.
 Ms. Halbfinger joined Emet in September 2020.
 Prior to joining Emet, she worked in the Missions department at UJA-Federation of New York, and previously worked at Tannenbaum Helpern Syracuse and Hirschtritt LLP.
 Ms. Halbfinger brings 9 years of administrative experience to her role at Emet, where she oversees daily operations as well as assists with the firm’s various philanthropic initiatives.
 Ms. Halbfinger graduated from Columbia University with a degree in Human Rights and is on the Legacy Council at the New-York Historical Society.